 Across the board, though, HP has a huge level of care and attention to detail.
-As a result, all of their laptops feel well designed and built to last.
+As a result, all of HP laptops feel well designed and are built to last.
 This is just one of the reasons why HP is so popular amongst students and parents alike.

 2. Hardware & Components

 When it comes to the quality of the components used, both brands are pretty equal.
 With the newest models, you will most likely be getting the exact same components from the same brand from the latest generation.

 We have found the Lenovo takes the lead here slightly, but that is only because the price tag attached to their laptops is marginally lower, even when they use the same components as their competitors.

 In terms of technical performance, HP offers better attention to detail in terms of cooling technology and build quality.
 This means that they can push their hardware harder than Lenovo can when they are both fitted with near-identical parts.